mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     return answer
 ```

-Notice how all we're doing is iteratively adding a tree's children to the queue.
-Because we always add to the end and dequeue from the front, we're guaranteed that all nodes on a level will be processed before nodes from lower levels.
+At a high level, we simply iteratively add nodes' children to a queue, saving their parent's value to our answer.
+Because we always enqueue at the end and dequeue from the front, we're guaranteed that all nodes on a level are processed before nodes from lower levels.

 Trickier questions will play with variations on this theme, such as having the nodes listed from right to left, or seeing if the tree is symmetric.